mourjo/VMScheduling/README.md

 If the SLA is not met then the provider must pay penalties to the client.
 It is then not desirable to have violations to attract customers and maximize the revenues.

-Implement a scheduler that ensures there can be no SLA violation (`noViolations` flag).
-In practice, the scheduler must chose for each Vm, a host with enough free processing unit to support the peak demand in terms of MIPS.
+1. Implement a scheduler that ensures there can be no SLA violation (`noViolations` flag).
+Remember the natuve of the hypervisor.
 Your scheduler is effective when you can succesfully simulates all the days, with the `Revenue` class reporting no refundings due to SLA violation.

+2. Justify your approach to solve SLA violations.
+What is the temporal complexity of the algorithm ?

 ### Energy-efficient schedulers